kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_878UVII_Plus.md

   - You cannot speak on a 2nd channel if someone is speaking on the first.

 ## Accessories
-- Kenwood SMKW1002 swivel belt clip fits without modification
+- Kenwood SMKW1002 swivel belt clip can be screwed into the battery without modification.
-- BaofengTech BTECH-K1 APRS cable is compatible and works with this radio
+- BaofengTech BTECH-K1 APRS cable is compatible and works with this radio.
 - The radio will pair to AirPods with bluetooth.

 ## Radio Settings